FindoraNetwork/noah/PROTOCOL.md

 We also use an accounts public key as the address on the network.
 This is used to encrypt packets to that account only.

+Each account has secret storage that the owner stores.
+Here there is the plaintext balance for that account and the opening Scalar value that is needed to spend the transactions.

 ### Ledger
 Accounts are tracked on a Ledger.
 A ledger is a mapping between Address and commitments.